 Evaluators and Customer Support Representatives

-At present, CDE offers 31 various applications for educator authorizations, credentials or licensure.
+At present, CDE offers 21 various applications for educator authorizations, credentials or licensure.
 Four primary license types – teachers, principals, administrators and special services providers – are issued with one or more of 60-plus endorsements, pending license type and applicant qualifications.
-In addition, we also issue 12 types of authorizations, including 34 different Career and Technical Education (CTE) credentials.
+In addition, CDE offers 12 types of authorizations, including 34 different Career and Technical Education (CTE) credentials.

 Work is ongoing to strategically revise and combine application types to reduce the number and streamline the process for candidates; the 21 applications indicated above is a decrease from 31 applications previously.

 Starting in 2017-18, our evaluators and customer service team transitioned into becoming education pathway consultants to provide coaching and consulting for potential and current educators.
 This work will support the recruitment of educators in the state of Colorado by helping to bring new teachers into the education profession, thus helping to address Colorado’s’ educator content and geographical shortage needs.